DevOpsWithDimas/old.devopswithdimas.github.io/_drafts/kubernetes/04a-study-cases-monolith-apps.markdown

 3. Deploy to Kubernetes
     1. Running as a Pod
     2. Specify resource request and limit
-    3. Run initContainer for database migration
+    3. Using configmap and secret for connect to a database
+    4. Using initContainer to migrate db
-    4. Specify container probes (health check)
+    5. Specify container probes (health check)

 Ok tanpa berlama-lama yuk langsung aja ke pembahasan yang pertama.